-Preventing & Tackling Forced Marriage (Home Office Consultation)
+Preventing & Tackling Forced Marriage Consultation Response (Home Office)

 The government want to increase reporting of forced marriage, deter potential perpetrators and improve protections for victims and therefore the Home Office is exploring two options: